 - My tax refund gave me a ray of sunshine for eliminating some of my credit card debt.

-catch some rays (catch a few raids): to sunbathe, to lie outside in the sun.
+catch some rays (catch a few rays): to sunbathe, to lie outside in the sun.

 - Wow, it looks like you caught some rays at the beach this weekend.

 - I’m going to just relax this weekend and catch a few rays.

 reach out (to someone): to try to communicate with or offer help to someone.

 - After my mother died, a lot of friends and colleagues reached out to send kind messages and stopped by to see me.

 - You need to reach out to more voters if you want to win this election.